Small Business Finds Alternative to Archaic Wire Transfer System

 Higher fees, slower service – why is the wire still dominant?

 SMBs pay the highest fees and have the least leverage with their banks.
 When sending money internationally, senders and receivers are both assessed transaction fees that average $35 and $23 per transaction, respectively.
 An additional foreign exchange (FX) fee compounds the initial cost, ranging from three to eight percent.

 Negotiating lower charges is straightforward for large enterprises, as banks can offer discounted wire fees in exchange for credit lines and other profitable products.
 But for SMBs with limited need for these other bank services, bargaining for better rates remains a privilege reserved for big business.

-For SMBs using the wire, it’s a bird on a wire situation.
+For small business owners using the wire, it’s a bird on a wire situation.
 Technically, they can do business.
 But with vast limitations, they can only go so far.
 Fortunately, new technology is setting SMBs free in the world of global commerce.